Q What is the ideal depth for a koi pond?

 Q Do I really need a filter in my pond?

 A Not in every case.
 If your pond is small and you have any guppies or mosquito fish and adequate water plants covering 1/3 to ́ of your pond, your pond will clean itself by means of the nitrogen cycle.
-The biological aspects of pond chemistry is well covered in my waterfall and construction manual.
+The biological aspects of pond chemistry are well covered in my waterfall and construction manual.

 Q How long do koi fish live?